Su Muy Key

 Su Muy Key (November 4, 1929 – November 10, 1951) was a Mexican vedette, film actress and dancer of Chinese descent.
-She was one of the first Burlesque performers in México.
+She was one of the first Burlesque performers in Mexico.
 She was nicknamed "Muñequita China" ("Chinese Doll").

 Biography

 She was sister of Margo Su, actress, businesswoman and owner of the famous Teatro Blanquita in Mexico City.
 She acted in some Mexican films like the La bandida (1948), Carta brava (1950), Mujeres de teatro (1951) and Especialista en señoras(1951).
 As a vedette and burlesque performer, she worked in numerous theaters and cabarets of the time.
 Her famous night show consisted of painting her body with silver paint and remaining immobile as a statue, and then dancing oriental dances.

 Her sister, Margo Su, followed her footsteps in the movies, participating in numerous films and telenovelas.

 Death

 It is also said that between Serna, Su Muy Key and Cervantes a violent scene arose because the businessman seemed to go to fulfill his threats, that the tragedy happened after Cervantes and Serna, in the presence of Su Muy Key had put this one in the dilemma of deciding for either.
 Cervantes's absence in all investigations is based on the fact that, according to the same reports, the businessman returned to the neighboring apartment from where he had seen the arrival of the lovers and, realizing the magnitude of the tragedy, decided to remain hidden, to avoid complications.